junsulee75/cloud/docs/kube.md

 ### namespace
 - provide isolated environments in a k8s env.
-- Makes sens in env. with multiple teams or projects.
+- Makes sense in env. with multiple teams or projects.
 - can use resource quota to divide cluster resources between users.

 ### Context